martinos/remote_cp/README.md

 # RemoteCp [![](http://stillmaintained.com/martinos/remote_cp.png)](http://stillmaintained.com/martinos/remote_cp)
 </a>
 ## Description
-RemoteCp is a command line tool intended facilitate copying files accross the internet.
-You need to install the gem on both source and destination systems.
+RemoteCp is a command line tool intended to facilitate copying files accross the internet.
+You need to install the gem on both source and destination computers.
 Since it uses Amason S3, you need to create a S3 Bucket and configure the source and destination computer with the bucket keys.
 ##Installation
 Install the gem